Chapter 7 Other Aspects of the Truths That You Should Understand in Your Belief in God

 Relevant Words of God:

-from “Improving Caliber Is for Receiving God’s Salvation” in The Word Appears in the Flesh
+Excerpted from “Raising Caliber Is for the Sake of Receiving God’s Salvation” in The Word Appears in the Flesh

 In the dispositions of normal people there is no crookedness or deceitfulness, people have a normal relationship with each other, they do not stand alone, and their lives are neither mediocre nor decadent.
 So, too, is God exalted among all, His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man.
 Such people are like angels: pure, vibrant, never complaining about God, and devoting all their efforts solely to God’s glory on earth.